-Newspapers and magazines were forbidden in Turkey until the mid-nineteenth century; now there are over forty titles, representing the full gamut of public tastes.
-The airwaves were government-controlled until the late 1980s, but the advent of satellite dishes and overseas transmitters has seen a huge growth in tv and radio stations of variable quality.
+Newspapers and magazines were forbidden in Turkey until the mid-nineteenth century; now there are dozens of titles, representing the full gamut of public tastes.
+The airwaves were government-controlled until the late 1980s, but the advent of satellite dishes and cable has seen a huge growth in TV and radio stations of variable quality.

 Three titles – Sabah, Hürriyet and Milliyet – dominate the newspaper market.
 Politically left of these stands Radikal, although another title, Taraf, is far more radical than Radikal and frequently incurs establishment ire.
 Cumhuriyet, founded as the mouthpiece of the Turkish republic in 1924, mixes conservative nationalism with old-style socialism.
 Turkey’s liberal-Islamist papers, Yeni Şafak and Zaman, give generally intelligent and thoughtful coverage.
 Satirical weekly comic strips have a long history in Turkey.
 Look out for the distinctive artwork of L-Manyak, Le Man, Penguen and Uykusuz.

-Turkish channels include the four state-owned TRT (Turkish Radio and Television) channels, with a mix of films, panel discussions, classical Turkish music shows and soaps.
+Turkish channels include several state-owned TRT (Turkish Radio and Television) channels, with a mix of films, panel discussions, classical Turkish music shows and soaps.
 TRT-6, launched in 2009, broke a long-held Republican taboo by broadcasting in Kurdish.
-The most watched private channels include Show, Star, ATV and Kanal D. For Turkish pop the MTV-style Kral and Power Turk lead the way, whilst Dream has a mix of Turkish and Western sounds.
+The most watched private channels include Show, Star, ATV and Kanal D. For Turkish pop the MTV-style Kral, Kral Pop and Power Turk lead the way.

 The nation’s leading digital company, Digiturk, has a number of English-language channels including CNBC-e and E2, both of which concentrate on re-runs of US TV shows and films.
-BBC Entertainment offers a mix of BBC comedies, dramas and soaps, whilst CNN, BBC World and Al Jazeera are best for news.
+BBC Entertainment offers a mix of BBC comedies, dramas and soaps, while CNN, BBC World and Al Jazeera offer 24-hour news.
 Most high-end hotels subscribe to the Digiturk package screening these channels.

 Digiturk also shows Turkish Premier League football on its Lig TV channel.
-English Premier League matches are shown on Spormax – many bars, and cafés subscribe to these and often have big screens showing Turkish matches.
+English Premier League matches are shown on Premier League TV.
+Many bars and cafés subscribe to these and often have big screens showing Turkish matches.
 Bars in tourist areas usually have English and other European football games on.

-With the exception of İstanbul’s Beyoğlu district, which has some period-pieces dating back to the 1920s, most cinemas are in shopping malls.
-Films are shown in the original language with Turkish subtitles, though kid-orientated films are dubbed into Turkish.
+With the exception of İstanbul’s Beyoğlu district, where some period pieces date back to the 1920s, most cinemas are in shopping malls.
+Films are shown in the original language with Turkish subtitles, though kids’ films are dubbed into Turkish.
 The volume is often excessively high, making the obligatory fifteen-minute interval a relief.
-There are often five screenings daily, generally at 11.30am or noon, then at around 3pm, 6pm, 9pm and usually midnight.
-Tickets in provincial cities cost between 7–10TL, with reduced prices (5TL) one or more days midweek; some of the plusher İstanbul cinemas charge up to 15TL.
-Films have a fifteen-minute interval.Read More
+There are often five screenings daily, generally at 11.30am or noon, then at around 3pm, 6pm, 9pm and sometimes midnight.
+Tickets in provincial cities cost TL7–12, with reduced prices (TL6) one or more days midweek; plusher cinemas charge TL15 and up.